 How to visit Kyoto Imperial Park

 The Imperial Park is located in the heart of Kyoto, just a 1-minute walk from Imadegawa Station, the Karasuma subway line.
 Before the entrance to the park needs arrangements before entering, like Katsura Imperial Park.
 Today, we can freely enter the park any time we want.

 Included in this list, among the grandest places I mentioned, is Tetsugaku No Michi.
 It is a simple yet, scenic pathway, also known as Philosopher’s Path.
 It is a 30-minute pedestrian path connecting Ginkaku-Ji and Nanzen-Ji shrines.

-Tetsugaku No Michi’s other name, “Philosopher’s Path,” came from the story of Nishida Kitaro, a 20th-century Philosopher who meditated here on this path every day, in going to Kyoto University.
+Tetsugaku No Michi’s other name, “Philosopher’s Path,” came from the story of Nishida Kitaro, a 20th-century Philosopher who meditated here on this path every day going to Kyoto University.

 What to expect in Philosopher’s Path or Tetsugaku No Michi

 We can simply describe the path as a walkway with cherry trees and a canal beside it.
 But what makes it different from a normal pathway is the presence of “spirituality” or “tranquility” in it, which Nishida Kitaro has encountered during his everyday commute to Kyoto University.

 Anyway, visitors usually come to Tetsugaku No Michi to enjoy walking under the blooming cherries during spring or colorful foliage during autumn.
 Because of its popularity, we can see it filled with tourists, especially during midday.